levy013/podman-research/README.md

 ## Step 2: Create a Dockerfile
 Here's an example dockerfile for `CAD.MQ.API`
+> I let Rider create one for me and then I made modifications as necessary.

 ```dockerfile
 # Set up .NET runtime env
 FROM mcr.microsoft.com/dotnet/aspnet:9.0 AS base